ponylang/ponylang-website/content/blog/last-week-in-pony-012824.md

 A new Pony Pattern ["Static Constructor"](https://patterns.ponylang.io/creation/static-constructor) has been added.

+### Lori Joins The Ponylang Organization

+Sean T. Allen's [Lori](https://github.com/ponylang/lori) project has become a [ponylang org](https://github.com/ponylang/) project.

+It's new home is [https://github.com/ponylang/lori](https://github.com/ponylang/lori).

+The plan is for it to some day provide the functionality of our standard library TCP classes as well as a set of drop-in replacement classes so that it can be moved into the standard library.

+Interested in help?
+Drop by the [Zulip's 'contribute to Pony' stream](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to-Pony) and let's chat.

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2024_01_23.m4a) from the January 23rd, 2023 sync is available.